Sunday, 29 December 2024

 My Take on Pebble Time

 Design is really very subjective, some might love it, while others not.
 So are the features, where everyone has different expectations for a smartwatch.
 Personally, I love the design pretty much.
-The Pebble Time feels like it is playing the safe card, rather than trying to make major changes to its design, it focuses more towards giving the users a better user experience on its product.
+The Pebble Time feels like it is playing the safe card, rather than trying to make major changes to its design, it focuses more towards giving the users a better on its product.
 At the end of the day, function is still the main selling point of Pebble and always has been.

 Overall, the Pebble Time is a wonderful watch for people who just need the basics.
 It is a must-have for those who are still using the original Pebble, and enjoyed it.